 However, there's one instance in Dino Thunder of a helmet appearing out of nowhere between shots, when Tommy has to drive a barely-conscious Elsa out of the area on an ATV.
 Earlier, Tommy also makes a point of fastening his seat belt before driving off even though the freaking Tyrannosaur chasing him seemed to be the greater safety hazard.
 Though, as the page quote shows, he does chide himself for it immediately afterwards.

 Ziggy also has a strange moment where he stops to put on a helmet before driving off in a go-kart in order to get away from the deranged Attack Bot Tenaya 7.
-Slightly justified in that Tenaya is the type of character who deliberately prolongs her hunts to increase her enjoyment.

 In the episode where the team encounters former Carranger leader Kyosuke Jinnai, the Gokaiger attack the Monster of the Week while riding vehicles like scooters and bicycles.
 Kyosuke admonishes Red and Green for riding double on a single bicycle, which is perfectly in character since he's been shown to be a traffic safety nut throughout the episode.